wjsc/remote-config/README.md

 KEY_PATH: Optional.
 Server private key path for SSL/TLS authentication.
 This file must be mounted.
 CERT_PATH: Optional.
 Server certificate path for SSL/TLS authentication.
 This file must be mounted.
 IGNORE_CLIENT_CERT: Ignore client certificate, only authenticate server.
+AWS_REGION: Optional.
+Region for dynamodb.
+AWS_ENDPOINT: Optional.
+Endpoint for dynamodb service
+AWS_ACCESS_KEY_ID: Optional.
+Only for dynamodb.
+AWS_SECRET_ACCESS_KEY: Optional.
+Only for dynamodb.
+DATABASE_TABLENAME: Optional.
+Only for dynamodb.
+DYNAMODB_CAPACITY_READ: Optional.
+Only for dynamodb.
+DYNAMODB_CAPACITY_WRITE: Optional.
+Only for dynamodb.

 /// If CA_CERT_PATH, KEY_PATH & CERT_PATH are not defined, the server can run in insecure mode
 ```